varigence/docs/bimlflex/user-guide/index.md

 The BimlFlex User Guide describes all aspects of the BimlFlex process.

-The BimlFlex User Guide is broken up into several parts.
 Navigate through the User Guide with the chapters to the left.

 ## Watch Recordings